Ways to Take Action

 Business Canvassing

 Support outreach efforts by connecting directly with local businesses.
-Volunteers visit storefronts to share Know Your Rights materials, LUCE resources, and other information that helps keep immigrant communities informed, prepared, and supported.
+Volunteers visit businesses to share Know Your Rights materials, the LUCE hotline number, and other information to help businesses prepare for potential visits from ICE and keep immigrant communities informed, prepared, and supported.

 Letter Writing

-Amplify FIRC’s mission by writing letters to the editor of local newspapers.
+Amplify FIRC’s mission by writing letters to the editor of local newspapers and other media.
 Share informed, compelling perspectives that advocate for immigrant rights, raise awareness, and help shape public conversation in our community.